 SAP’s annual SAPPHIRE NOW conferences are the gold standard for cloud and business technology events.
 Business and IT leaders galore will be in attendance, so plenty of prospects from your top accounts will be there and primed for prospecting.
 Details on the sessions themselves have yet to be released, but there’s never any shortage of insightful panels and sessions.
 There’s even a downloadable “Get Your Boss on Board” letter to help you secure budget now.

-Wine and Dine: Want to impress after the event?
+Wine and Dine: Want to drive lead generation through events?
 Then head to Bull & Bear in the Waldorf Astoria for a top shelf dining experience.
 For some local flavor and a more laid-back atmosphere, Highball & Harvest has a menu with locally sourced ingredients and killer cocktails in an open, conversation-friendly layout.

 June 11-13, Los Angeles, CA

 E3 is the biggest conference in the gaming world, and every developer and studio that matter will be in attendance.
-That’s a lot of opportunity to meet, greet, and talk storage, security, and more.
-Keeping all those servers up and running and keeping customer’s personal data safe isn’t easy—and your solution may be just the thing they’re looking for.
-And, you know, you can play video games.
+That’s a lot of opportunity for lead generation through events and to meet, greet, and talk storage, security, and more.
+Keeping all those servers up and running and keeping customer’s personal data safe isn’t easy—and your solution may be just the thing they’re lookinn And, you know, you can play video games.
 So there’s that.

 June 9-13, San Diego, CA